wkalt/puppetdb/doc/api/v1/classification.markdown

 The body of the request must be a JSON object describing the node's facts.
 This object is allowed to have these keys:
-  * `facts`: this key describes the regular (i.e. non-trusted) facts of the node.
+  * `fact`: this key describes the regular (i.e. non-trusted) facts of the node.
              Its value must be a further object whose keys are fact names, and whose values are the corresponding fact values.
              Structured facts may be included here; structured fact values are further objects or arrays.
   * `trusted`: this optional key describes the trusted facts of the node.
-               Its value has exactly the same format as the `facts` key's value.
+               Its value has exactly the same format as the `fact` key's value.
 The node's name from the request's URL will be merged into this object under the `name` key.

 Here is an example of a valid request body:

     {
-      "facts": {
+      "fact": {
         "ear-tips": "pointed",
         "eyebrow pitch": "40",
         "hair": "dark",